darktable-org/dtdocs/content/darkroom/pixelpipe/the-pixelpipe-and-module-order.md

 The order in which modules are executed within the pixelpipe has been carefully chosen to give the best output quality.
 In previous versions of Ansel it was not possible to change the module order.
 However, there are a number of very specific use cases where the movement of some modules within the pixelpipe is advised.

-One of the main reasons to change the module order came about with Ansel version 3.0, which introduced the new _scene-referred_ way of working.
-Version 3.2 formalised this by introducing the _display-referred_ and _scene-referred_ workflows, which are controlled by the [preferences > processing > auto-apply pixel workflow defaults](../../../preferences-settings/processing.md) setting.
-Starting with version 3.6, _scene-referred_ workflow is now the official recommended (and default) way to use Ansel.

 The _scene-referred_ workflow attempts to perform as many operations as possible in a linear RGB color space, only compressing the tones to fit the output medium (with a non-linear tone mapping) at the end of the pixelpipe.
 This has the advantage of being a more physically-realistic space to do transformations than the traditional _display-referred_ workflow, which attempts to perform operations in a non-linear _perceptual_ color space.
 Honoring the physical realism (rather than the perceptual realism) makes it much easier to produce predictable processing algorithms with a minimum of artifacts.

 The following diagram should help you to understand the difference between these workflows: